project-material/Videos/README.md

 ## Features
 - Modern Material 3 Design
-- Monet-themed icon for Android 12 or higher
 - Utilizes MediaStore and FFmpeg for swift metadata retrieval
 - Ability to rename, share, or delete directly within the app